maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/expert-usage.md

 ## Communication

-Advanced Billing enables you to communicate with your subscribers through a variety of methods:
+Advanced Billing enables you to communicate with your subscribers through a variety of methods.
+For more information on these methods, read the given help article:

 - [Email templating](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405217029261)
 - The use of [Liquid Syntax](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405065579661) in your emails and communications